-In the past year, the global economy recorded growth at a similar level as in 2017 (up 3.6%).
+In the past year, the global economy recorded growth at a similar level to 2017 in the past year (up 3.6%).
 However, global economic development slowed down in the second half of 2018 due to various negative factors, mostly politically induced.
 The sharpening trade dispute between the US and China, also the trade dispute between the EU and the US and the unresolved issues of Brexit tarnished the trust and confidence of the market participants.
 Thus, the global EMI index ["Einkaufsmanagerindex": purchasing managers' index], an important early indicator, slid steadily starting in the second quarter of 2018.